aferritto/TGT/README.md

 ## Installing and Updating the Conda Env

+If you do not already have a Conda distribution of Python, you should install one from [here](https://conda.io/docs/user-guide/install/download.html).
+This project utilizes Python 3.

 To install the conda environment for this project you can run ```conda env create -f environment.yml```.

 To update an existing environment for this project you can run ```conda env update --prune -f environment.yml```.